Regularized Principal Component Analysis for Spatial Data: The Proposed Method

 over $\varphi_1(\cdot),\dots,\varphi_K(\cdot)$, subject to $\bm{\Phi}'\bm{\Phi}=\bm{I}_K$ and $\bm{\phi}'_1\bm{S}\bm{\phi}_1\geq\bm{\phi}'_2\bm{S}\bm{\phi}_2\geq\cdots\geq\bm{\phi}'_K \bm{S}\bm{\phi}_K$, where

 is a roughness penalty, $\bm{s}=(x_1,\dots,x_d)'$, $\tau_1\geq 0$ is a smoothness parameter, and $\tau_2\geq 0$ is a sparseness parameter.
-The function \eqref{eq:objective} consists of two penalty terms for control of estimation variability.
-The first one is designed to enhance smoothness of $\varphi_k(\cdot)$ through the smoothing spline penalty $J(\varphi_k)$, while the second one is the $L_1$ Lasso penalty (\cite{lasso}), used to promote sparse and localized patterns.
-When $\tau_1$ is larger, $\hat{\varphi}_k(\cdot)$'s tend to be smoother and \textit{vice versa}.
-When $\tau_2$ is larger, $\hat{\varphi}_k(\cdot)$'s are forced to become more localized, because $\hat{\varphi}_k(\bm{s})$'s are forced to be zero at some $\bm{s}\in D$.
-On the other hand, when both $\tau_1$ and $\tau_2$ are close to zero, the estimates are very close to those obtained from PCA.
+The objective function \eqref{eq:objective} consists of two penalty terms.
+The first one is designed to enhance smoothness of $\varphi_k(\cdot)$ through the smoothing spline penalty $J(\varphi_k)$, while the second one is the $L_1$ Lasso penalty (\cite{lasso}), used to promote sparse patterns by shrinking some PC loadings to zero.
+While the $L_1$ penalty alone may lead to isolated zero and nonzero components with no global feature, when it is paired with the smoothness penalty, local sparsity translates into global sparsity, resulting in connected zero and nonzero patterns.
+Hence the two penalty terms together lead to desired patterns that are not only smooth but also localized.
+Specifically, when $\tau_1$ is larger, $\hat{\varphi}_k(\cdot)$'s tend to be smoother and \textit{vice versa}.
+When $\tau_2$ is larger, $\hat{\varphi}_k(\cdot)$'s are forced to be zero at some $\bm{s}\in D$.
+On the other hand, when both $\tau_1$ and $\tau_2$ are close to zero, the estimates are close to those obtained from PCA.
 By suitably choosing $\tau_1$ and $\tau_2$, we can obtain a good compromise among goodness of fit, smoothness of the eigenfunctions, and sparseness of the eigenfunctions, leading to more interpretable results.
-Note that the orthogonal constraint, which causes some computational difficulty, is not considered by many PCA regularization methods (e.g., \citet{spca}, \cite{Shen}, \cite{fused}, \cite{hong}).
+Note that due to computational difficulty, the orthogonal constraint, is not considered by many PCA regularization methods (e.g., \citet{spca}, \cite{Shen}, \cite{fused}, \cite{hong}).

-Although $J(\varphi)$ involves integration, it is well known from the theory of smoothing splines that for each $k=1,\dots,K$, $\hat{\varphi}_k(\cdot)$ has to be a natural cubic spline when $d=1$, and a thin-plate spline when $d= 2,3$, with nodes at $\{\bm{s}_1,\dots,\bm{s}_p\}$.
+Although $J(\varphi)$ involves integration, it is well known from the theory of smoothing splines (\citet{nonparametric}) that for each $k=1,\dots,K$, $\hat{\varphi}_k(\cdot)$ has to be a natural cubic spline when $d=1$, and a thin-plate spline when $d\in\{2,3\}$ with nodes at $\{\bm{s}_1,\dots,\bm{s}_p\}$.
 Specifically,

 where $\bm{s}=(x_1,\dots,x_d)'$,

 and the coefficients ${\bm{a}}=\left({a}_1,\dots,{a}_p\right)'$ and ${\bm{b}}=\left({b}_0,b_1,\dots,{b}_{d}\right)'$ satisfy

 Here $\bm{G}$ is a $p\times p$ matrix with the $(i,j)$-th element $g(\|\bm{s}_i-\bm{s}_j\|)$, and $\bm{E}$ is a $p\times (d+1)$ matrix with the $i$-th row $(1,\bm{s}'_{i})$.
 Consequently, $\hat{\varphi}_k(\cdot)$ in (\ref{eq:basis}) can be expressed in terms of $\hat{\bm{\phi}}_k$.
 Additionally, the roughness penalty can also be written as